ghostery/ghostery-extension/README.md

 # Ghostery Browser Extension

-Ghostery is a powerful Tracker & Adblocker extension for Chrome with over 100 million downloads.
+Ghostery is a powerful Tracker & Adblocker browser extension with over 100 million downloads.
 Block ads, stop trackers, and speed up websites.
 Privacy at its best.

 * Block all ads on websites, including YouTube and Facebook, to focus on the information that matters.
 * Stop trackers from collecting your personal data.